tdiesler/nessus-cardano/README.md

 ```

 Wait for the block producer node to sync and start.
 Now let's start the cncli docker container.
+Note: If running on an amd64 architecture, replace "cncli_arm64" with "cncli_amd64".

 ```
 docker run -it -d \